ShivBP17/WhackAMole/README.md

-# WhackAMole
-ONLY WORKS ON WINDOWS
+# ONLY WORKS ON WINDOWS
-Use Link To Download Game
+# Use Link To Download Game